Best Practices in Troubled Times

 A business' relationship with its lender is complicated and dynamic.
 You should be sure to keep in close touch with your lender, and be prepared to provide updated financials to explain the challenges facing your business.
 While some see risk in disclosing problems to your banker, usually the best course of action is to be candid--the bank will learn about cash flow problems--better to hear about them from you first.
 Because cash flow is so critical when times are tough, you will also need to keep in touch with your critical vendors.
 Do not be tempted to use funds entrusted to you, such as deductions from employee wages for employee income taxes, the employee portion of health insurance premiums, or sales tax collections, to meet other current operating expenses.
 Management will be held personally liable for these funds if the business fails.
 Any accumulation of unpaid payroll taxes is a sign of a critical situation.

-Attorneys at Kegler Brown Hill + Ritter with significant business restructuring experience include Larry McClatchey, John P. Brody, Allen Handlan and Kenneth Cookson.
+Attorneys at Kegler Brown Hill + Ritter with significant business restructuring experience include John P. Brody + Allen Handlan.